Catgut suture: Manufacture

 Although the name implies the usage of guts of cats, there is no record of feline guts being used for this purpose.
 The word catgut is derived from the term kitgut or kitstring (the string used on a kit, or fiddle).
-Misinterpretation of the word kit as referring to a young cat led to the use of the term catgut.
-Surgical gut is in fact made from the submucosa of sheep intestine or the serosa of bovine intestine and is approximately 90% collagen.
+Misinterpretation of the word kit as referring to a young cat may have led to the use of the term catgut.
 Perhaps another possible explanation of the name is the combination of the words cattle and gut.

-B Braun Medical AG, a German Multi National, company first industrialized catgut suture, and Catgut is a brand registered with B Braun.
+B Braun Medical AG, a German manufacturer, first industrialized catgut suture; Catgut is a brand registered of the company.

 Variants

 Catgut Chrome (B Braun) suture is a variant treated with chromic acid salts.
 This treatment produces roughly twice the stitch-holding time of plain catgut, but greater tissue inflammation occurs.
 Full tensile strength is extended to 18–21 days.
 It is brown rather than straw-colored, and has improved smoothness due to the dry presentation of the thread (plain catgut is wet).
 It is otherwise similar to plain catgut.

-Fast catgut suture is heat-treated to give even more rapid absorption in the body.
+"Fast catgut" suture is heat-treated to give even more rapid absorption in the body.

 History

-Al-Zahrawi pioneered many of the procedures and materials still used in operating rooms nowadays.
-He was the first to use catgut, which is a cord made from intestines of sheep and goat, as the thread for internal stitches.
-Cauterization was utilized by Al-Zahrawi, usually to treat skin tumors or open abscesses; he applied cauterization procedure to around 50 different operations.

-The first known absorbable sutures were made of the intestines of sheep.
-The manufacturing process was similar to that of natural musical strings for violins and guitar, and also of natural strings for tennis racquets.

 Gut strings were being used in surgery as medical sutures as early as the 3rd century AD as Galen, a prominent Greek physician from the Roman Empire, is known to have used them.

+Al-Zahrawi (936–1013) was the first to use catgut for internal stitches.